Positive curvature, torus symmetry, and matroids

 Putting together the representations from each edge, we obtain what we call a cographic representation.
 To account for multiplicities, we assign weights to the edges using a non-negative function $\lambda:E(G) \to \R$.
 The codimensions of fixed-point sets of circles in $\gT^d$ then correspond to lengths of cycles in the weighted graph $(G,\lambda)$, so our problem turns into proving upper bounds for the {\it graph systole},

-where the minimum runs over cycles $C$ in the graph $G$, and where $\lambda(C)/\lambda(G)$ is the weight of the cycle $C$ divided by the total weight of the graph $G$.
+where the minimum runs over cycles $C$ in the graph $G$ and where $\lambda(H) = \sum \lambda(e)$ is the sum of weights of edges in a subgraph $H$ of $G$.
+Notice that $\sys(G,\lambda)$ equals the classical girth of $G$ divided by the number of edges in $G$ when $\lambda$ is a constant function.
 Upper bounds on $\sys(G,\lambda)$ that depend only on the (first) Betti number $b$ exist by a routine compactness argument, and optimal upper bounds are known for $b \leq 6$.
 For our purposes, we need the values for $b \leq 9$.

 \begin{main}[Theorem \ref{thm:bounds-cogr-matr}] For $b \leq 9$, the systole of a finite, weighted graph $(G,\lambda)$ with first Betti number \(b\) satisfies $\sys(G,\lambda) \leq s(b)$, where $s(b)$ is defined as follows: